runxiyu/runxiyu/README.md

 Hi!
 I'm Runxi Yu, Chinese name 于润熙.
-I'm also known as Harriet, and was previously known as Andrew.
+I'm also known as Adeline/Harriet, and was previously known as Andrew.
 My pronouns are they/she/it/他, feel free to use any one of these.

 Except for contributing to GitHub-based projects with the [CLI client](https://cli.github.com/), I don't use GitHub.
 My personal projects are on [my Git server](https://git.andrewyu.org/) and [my sr.ht account](https://sr.ht/~andrewyu).